SchneiderNejc/token-extensions-solana/immutable-owner/readme.md

 In cases where ownership immutability is desired for a standard token account, you need to explicitly enable the ImmutableOwner extension when creating it.

-Commands:
+Commands
 npm init -y
 npm install @solana/web3.js @solana/spl-token
 ensure wallet is present in ~/.config/solana/id.json.

+Main Scripts:
 update corresponding mint/TA publicKey in each script. node createMint.js		Create a new mint. node createATA.js		Create ATA for new mint.
+Has immutable owner by default.

+Optional scripts:
-Has immutable owner by default. node setAccountOwner.js		Change account owner.
+node setAccountOwner.js		Change account owner.
 Will fail with immutable owner TA. node initImmutableOwnerTA.js	Explicitly create immutable owner TA.
-Result is the same as using createMint + createATA node isATA.js			Is existing TA an ATA?
+Result is the same as using createMint + createATA.
+Suitable for runnint on standard TAs. node isATA.js			Is existing TA an ATA?
 Should return true/false, but it's always false.